mzimbres/rtcpp/README.md

 loss.

-On some domains, like realtime applications or systems that aim 24/7 the unpredictability introduced by memory fragmentation is simply unaffordable.
+On some domains, like realtime applications or systems that aim 24/7 availability, the unpredictability introduced by memory fragmentation is simply unaffordable.

 Even though the sub-optimal access patterns are inherent to linked data structures, we think that a small non-breaking